 Values read from a chart or derived from ISO/ETRTO numbers will generally be accurate to within one or two percent, which is good enough for most cyclists, and more accurate than most automobile odometers.

 Unless you need to count "miles" ridden on a stationary trainer, it is best if you measure the roll-out of the front wheel and mount the computer sensor there.
 The rear wheel "creeps" on the road surface as you pedal, and can skid during braking, so it gives a less-accurate readout.

 Since the effective tire size is affected by tread thickness, tire pressure and rider weight, the rolling circumference should be measured by rolling the bike with the rider aboard.
-Run the test on a paved surface: most floors are slipperier, and that will affect the reading too.
+Run the test on a paved surface.
 It is possible to do a roll-out test while lightly scooting along while bearing weight on the handlebars and one foot on a pedal, but it's better to have an assistant holding the bicycle upright and pushing it along.

 You may use the valve stem as a reference, starting the roll with the valve right over a perpendicular line, and ending when the valve is back at its low point.

 Another approach is to put a small dot of paint on the tire and measure the distance between the marks that the paint prints on the road.
 With either approach, the rider must hold the handlebars straight while an assistant balances and pushes the bike.
 Otherwise, the wheel may not follow a straight path.

 Use an accurate, metal tape measure.
 You may measure for one wheel revolution, or for greater accuracy, for three or four -- whatever your tape measure can span -- and divide by the number of revolutions.